Italy Landmarks

 Florence and Ponte Vecchio FirenzeFlorence and the Ponte Vecchio, the 'Old Bridge'

-The 'Old Bridge' or as the Italians call it 'Ponte Vecchio' is crossing the Arno River which flows through the capital city of the Italian region of Tuscany.
+The 'Old Bridge' or as the Italians call it 'Ponte Vecchio' crosses the Arno River that flows through Florence, the capital of Tuscany, one of the 20 Italian regions.
 Many artisans and craftsmen have their little workshops on this bridge.

 Florence is called Firenze in Italian.
-The historic centre of Florence is also known for its cathedral, palaces; and the Uffizi art galleries are among the most visited by travellers.
+The historic centre of Florence is also known for its majestic cathedral Santa Maria del Fiore (Saint Mary of the Flower), many churches and palaces; and the Uffizi art galleries are among the most visited art museums in the world and are Italy's most visited cultural site!

 9. Italy Landmarks: